rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/How_to_Register_Your_CNDA2_Account.md

 ## Overview

 CNDA is migrating to a new system (CNDA2) that uses WashU Key for authentication instead of local usernames and passwords.
 All users must create a new CNDA2 account.
+The Cutover date is 7/5/2026.

 ---